magicpoint/magicpoint.github.io/index.md

 - Do you need to copy a video footage?
 Copy video files via iTunes File Sharing.
 - and more!

-INSTRUCTION
+### Instruction

 - Start/Stop Recording : tap a big circle button at bottom to start recording.
 Toggle it again to stop recording.
 - Copy Video files : Use iTunes File Sharing to copy the recorded video files.
 Under File Sharing in iTunes, tap the app and select all video files and drag-and-drop them to your desktop on a PC or a  Mac.
 - Focusing Camera :  tap anywhere on the screen to re-focus the camera.
 This auto-balances the camera focus, the contrast and white-balancing.
 - Night recording:  turn the flash on to enable the night recording.

-* The record capacity is determined by the free storage space available on your device.
+- The record capacity is determined by the free storage space available on your device.
 Please try to free up storage space by deleting unused apps, photos, music or videos, before using this app.